 - Add half of the butter to the bacon drippings and melt.

-- Cut the beef into 1 inch cubes and roll in the coconut or almond flour if using.
+- Cut the beef into 1 to 2 inch cubes and roll in the almond or coconut flour.

 - Brown the meat in batches in the bacon drippings and butter.